dran5447/GiftAssist/README.md

 ## TODOs

+- [ ] Enum for idea status (created, purchased, arrived, archived)
+- [ ] Optional cost field for ideas, so we can get an estimated total spent per event -> possible budgeting
+- [ ] Edit and delete for ideas
+- [ ] Edit and delete for events -> option to keep ideas around or delete
+- [ ] Edit and delete for people
+- [ ] 'Uncategorized' default idea option (otherwise now when you create an event you cant have unassoc ideas)
+- [ ] Ability to map one idea to many events
 - [ ] Generic event names on home page are unclear who they belong to -add the Person name

 - [x] Ideas arent getting tied to events / person correctly now?
 - [ ] Person creation should have option to add events, picture
 - [ ] Initial launch should have better intro popup (but once this is done, dont show in debug mode to save sanity)